matias-ceau/scripts/docs/scripts/improved-fzfmenu.sh.md

 ### Notes

-- Ensure that both `fzf` and `alacritty` are installed and set in your `PATH`.
+- Ensure that both Alacritty and FZF are properly installed and configured on your Arch Linux system.
-- The window dimensions for Alacritty can be adjusted by modifying the `-o` parameters in the script if a different size is needed.
+- The script uses `/proc/$$/fd/0` to handle input effectively, which may not work as expected in certain contexts.

-> **Critique**:
+> **Critique:**
-> This script could benefit from additional error handling.
-For instance, checking if `fzf` or `alacritty` is installed before attempting to run the commands would make it more robust.
-Furthermore, adding a `--help` flag could provide users with guidance on how to use the script effectively.
+> The script could improve error handling for cases where Alacritty or FZF might not be available.
+Additionally, adding a usage message that describes the script's purpose when no arguments are provided could enhance usability for new users.